paulio11/P5-Pokebox/README.md

 ### Epics and User Stories

 There will be two types of users visiting Pokébox.
 A new or logged out user and registered users.
 User stories were logged as issues on GitHub to track them through the project (see [Project Issues](https://github.com/paulio11/P5-Pokebox/issues?q=is%3Aissue+is%3Aclosed)).
 They were subject to manual testing at the end of the project to determine if I was successful with my objectives.
+Succeeding in building an application that enables the following user stories will help Pokébox meet it's goals.

 #### Epic - New or logged out users